Kapendev/parin/packages/init_exec/README.md

-# Setup
+# Init Exec

-A helper script that automates the project setup.
+A helper script that automates the project setup for DUB project.
-It creates files in the current folder and supports both DUB and non-DUB projects.
+Copy of `setup` package, with small changes.

 ## Usage